bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - Cha contributes (more?) to job rep (needed to later join megacorp factions)
 - Cha boosts the stock manipulation effects of hack and grow

+---

 ## patches:

-## The "name needed" patch
+## The "player feedback" patch

 - added `induceServerMigration` .
 Calling this method slowly builds up network instability around the current server, and each call raises the odds that one of the servers connected to the current server will move to another place in the network.
-This movement has a higher potential range than regular movement.
+This movement has a higher potential range than regular movement, so sometimes a server will go deep into a new area (or way back towards the start!)

 - Sometimes a mysterious executable can be found on darknet servers.
-Run it at your own risk.
+Run it at your own risk!
-- Added `unleashStormSeed` accessor
+- Added `unleashStormSeed` accessor for... mysterious nefarious purposes

-- added `getServerAuthDetails` to get the static password hint, password format and length, and model ID
 - refactored `authenticate` to return Result type.
 The dynamic feedback is placed in the server logs, not in the password request, to be retrieved separately.
+- added `getServerAuthDetails` to get the static password hint, password format and length, and model ID

 - Added new `heartbleed` method to extract the most recent server logs.
 Can peek at the most recent line item, or (destructively) pull up to 8 log entries from the server, starting from the most recent.